 What does this mean for our districts and charter schools?

 Under LCFF, California has shifted the responsibility to the school districts and charters for how the money will be spent.
 The expectation is that districts and charters will act based on the needs of all of their students.
 This is local control.
 The accountability for the LCFF funds lies in the Local Control and Accountability Plan (LCAP).
 All School Districts are required to produce an LCAP, demonstrating how the LCFF funds are linked to meeting the needs of all students.
-Each LCAP must address the eight state priorities and incorporate specific metrics the state has defined to monitor the priorities.
+Each LCAP must address the ten state priorities and incorporate specific metrics the state has defined to monitor the priorities.
 Working with stakeholders, the LCAP outlines actions and services that will lead to attainment of the district goals and eight priorities for all students.
 Stakeholder review and input is an integral part of this process.
-Parent, student and public input is used in developing and refining the plan annually.
+Parent, student, and public input is used in developing and refining the plan annually.

-The eight state priorities are:
+The ten state priorities are:

 Basic Services - Sufficient instructional materials, school facilities maintained in good repair, and appropriately assigned and credentialed teacher